grisu48/openqa-agent/README.md

 ### Run a command

-Use POST requests against the `/exec` endpoint to run custom commands.
+Use POST requests against the `/exec` endpoint to run custom commands (requires `Token` header for authentication).
 The body is expected to be a json object of the following kind:

 ```json
 {